 The Anson L. Clark Scholar Program is an intensive seven week summer research program for twelve highly qualified high school juniors and seniors.
 This Program provides opportunities for research in all academic areas in the university.
 Students will receive a stipend for participating in the program.

-Deadline to Apply: Early February
+Deadline to Apply: February 15, 2024

 Apply